alerojorela/NLP-scripts/API/README.md

 Test available API routes at http://0.0.0.0:6003/docs

 ### Option 2.
-Create a docker image based on `Dockerfile` file and run a container
+Create a docker container

-1. Create volume and image
+1. Create volume and image based on `Dockerfile`

 ```bash
 # Path to this folder